Documentation and Artefacts

 Accessing the Documentation Collection

-Taonga in the Documentation Collection can be viewed in the Jonathan Dennis Library, in Wellington, by appointment.
+Taonga in the Documentation Collection can be viewed by appointment.

 If you are interested in using documentation items in your publication or production please refer to this information about re-using items from the Documentation Collection.